-Just in case you missed it, here are the details of this month’s Informer, which came out last week.
-As usual, lots of good stuff, with great mix of feature articles, research pieces and group overviews.
+Just in case you missed it, here are details of the latest issue of Informer, which comes out this week.
+As usual, lots of good stuff, with a great mix of feature articles, including one on our latest InnovateUK-funded project.
 For further details see the Informer website.
 Or if you fancy becoming a contributor, get in touch!

 By Udo Kruschwitz

 Welcome back!
 It’s April and another ECIR has just passed, one full of workshops. tutorials, wine tastings, schnitzel, excellent keynote talks, more schnitzel, more great talks.
 We will bring you the latest ECIR news in this edition of Informer (among many other things).

 Evolution of IR from Static to Interactive to DynamicChange is at the heart of a modern Information Retrieval system.
 Advances in IR interface, personalization and ad display demand models that can intelligently react to users and their context in real time.
 Many of the current problems in IR research can be attributed to dynamic systems, for instance, in session search or recommender systems.
 The aim of Dynamic Information Retrieval Modeling research is to find IR solutions that are responsive to a changing environment, learn from past interactions and predict future utility.

 Feature Article: Understanding professional use of complex search strategies

 Do you find yourself at work staring at a jumble of text like this:

 ((((curtiss) NOT (curtis))) OR (((curtiss-* OR ~Curtiss-Wright* OR